muratk3n/thirdwave/en/tweets/2019/week35.md

 ---

 Just when CH is doing some good stuff on energy, they'll go belly up..
-Are US requests so obscene?
+Are US trade requests so obscene?
 What were in those 45 pages that were rejected in the 150 page doc?
 Noone f--ing knows...
 What the f--k is going on?

 *2019-8-25 19:53:24*